ItzzSteven/LazerTag-Revival/README.md

 griffpatch's lazer tag in scratch but with more features, such as mouse lock!

 note:
-and click after pressing play to lock mouse
-note:
-due to a bug you might have to click to fix firing
+and click after pressing play to lock mouse. due to a bug you might have to click to fix firing
 ## downloading
 1. go to the [Latest Release](https://github.com/ItzzSteven/LazerTag-Revival/releases/latest)